What is traceability and how to implement in manufacturing?

 And the distributors or consumers can understand where the product came from.

-This means product traceability with a limited scope, such as monitoring one specific manufacturing plant.
+Product traceability with a limited scope, such as monitoring one specific manufacturing plant.

 It’s exciting times when your hard work pays off, and you see your business grow, and the number of products you manufacture expand.